MARTeamWhale/MUPPET/README.md

 ### Requirements

 The tool requires inputs to calculate the SNR values.
 These include:
-  -  SNR_PARAMS.csv: a parameter file which contains the filtering and noise presets for each specie's call type.
+  -  SNR_PARAMS.csv: a parameter file which contains the filtering and noise presets for each species' call type.
 This file has values for:
       - **Species** - The species of interest (e.g. Blue Whale)
       - **Call_Type** - The call type (e.g. Audible, Tonal, etc...)
       - **Lower_Passband_Frequency** - Lower bound of the bandpass filter before which frequencies become attenuated (Hz).
 This value should correspond to the lowest frequency of interest.